Neighbour Day FAQs

 Are Ambassadors available for media interviews?

-Media interviews with our Neighbour Day Ambassadors may be possible given suitable notice and dependent on their availability.
+Media interviews with our Neighbour Day Ambassadors can be organised, depending on their availability.
+Contact our office for details.

 Do you have resources that I can use for my Neighbour Day event or action?